Megvii-BaseDetection/YOLOX/demo/TensorRT/cpp/README.md

 And you should set the TensorRT path and Cuda path in CMakeLists.txt.

-If you train you custom datasets just one classes ,and you should change the number of your datasets.
+If you train you custom datasets with just one class, you should change the number of your datasets.

 ```c++
 const int num_class = 80;